 Mangala Gauri Vrat in Shravan Maas

-All the Tuesdays or Mangalvar of Shravan Month or Sawan Maas are also very significant.
+All Tuesdays or Mangalvar of Shravan Month or Sawan Maas are also very significant.
 People observe Mangala Gauri Vrat on Tuesdays.
+The dates are July 15, July 22, July 29, and August 5, 2025.

 Shravan Somvar Vrat (Purnimanta calendar) in 2025